 - Mickey Mousing: Being done quite masterfully at that.

-- Musical Episode: Every line except for one is sung to the tune of the overture; all lines but one are Bugs'.
+- Musical Episode: Every line except for the absolute last ("N-ext!") is sung to the tune of the overture; all lines but one are Bugs'.

 - Never Trust a Hair Tonic: Bugs rubs and sprinkles a number of tonics on Elmer's scalp, only for flowers to sprout from his head instead of hair (the last one was actually plant food).

 - Sudden Anatomy: At one point, Bugs' hands sprout five fingers, to have his hands match those of a piano player.